wtdcode/CelesteExtractor/README.md

 ## Issue

-If you encounter any problem, please post a issue with any relevant information.
+If you encounter any problem, please post an issue with any relevant information.
 I will check it as soon as possible.

 ## License